Common-Longitudinal-ICU-data-Format/clif-project-bot/workflow.md

 This document outlines the user flow and internal process for initiating and tracking CLIF job run requests via Slack.

 ---
+## 0. Check active CLIF sites

+In version 0.1, the CLIF project bot will track runs across 11 CLIF sites and the MIMIC-IV database:

+1. University of Chicago
+2. Emory University
+3. John Hopkins University
+4. Northwestern University
+5. Oregon Health & Science University
+6. Rush University
+7. University of California San Francisco
+8. University of Michigan
+9. University of Minnesota
+10. University of Pennsylvania
+11. University of Toronto
+12. MIMIC-IV

+In near future versions, the CLIF bot will automatically identify CLIF sites from https://clif-consortium.shinyapps.io/clif-cohort-dashboard/ daily to update this list.

+A long run feature update could be automated running of the project against MIMIC-IV, however this will require additional data use and project modification considerations

+The point of contact (POC) for each CLIF Site will be designated with a command

+`/clif-poc`

+This will return a dropdown menu of active CLIF sites and a field to designate an active CLIF slack user with the (e.g. @user)

+---

 ## 1. Command Initiation